-Prepare and rivet the forward fuselage channel, center sub panel and hat-section together.
+Prepare and rivet the stub ribs, channel and hat-section together.
 Note that flush head rivets are used (flush heads outboard) to join the F-644 stub ribs to the F-768A subpanel.
 Leave the F-746 engine control bracket clecoed for now...you may want to vary the spacing between the clamps holding the engine control cables, and it is much easier to install these nutplates out on the bench.
 See Note 1, DWG 24A.